 - CU2 Data simulations - C. Babusiaux (Manager), E. Masana (Deputy-manager)

 - CU5 Photometric processing - D.W.
-Evans (Manager), Francesca De Angeli (Technical manager)
+Evans (Manager), Francesca De Angeli (Deputy-manager and Technical manager)

 - CU6 Spectroscopic reduction - P. Sartoretti (Manager), G. Seabroke (Deputy-manager), D. Katz (Deputy-manager), P. Panuzzo (Deputy-manager)

 - CU7 Variability processing - L. Eyer (Manager), D.W.
 Evans (Deputy-manager), N. Mowlavi (Deputy-manager), M. Audard (Deputy-manager)